If you are navigating to the venue using the postcode, be aware that the postcode covers quite a few residences in the vicinity.

 If you are unsure about this then please drop us a line and we’ll happily assist you.

 You may pack your dropbag with whatever items you wish.
-Your bag will then be returned to the finish.
+Your bag will then be transported back to the finish in time for your arrival.
 Please note that hot food and drinks will be available at this aid station.

 If you are using GPS for navigation we’d recommend you put powerpacks/spare batteries into your drop bag as the cold temperatures will drain your batteries quicker than normal.